Ginger Zee

 Chief Meteorologist and Chief Climate Correspondent, ABC News

 Ginger Zee is the chief meteorologist and chief climate correspondent at ABC News.
-She has been there before, during and after almost every major natural disaster reporting for “Good Morning America” and across ABC News broadcasts and digital platforms.
-From Hurricane Katrina to recently being in the eye wall of Hurricane Ian, Zee has covered wildfires from California, France and Australia, blizzards across the nation and tornado outbreaks from Alabama to Oklahoma.
-She has employed her lifelong passion for the atmosphere and married it with compassion and humanity as these stories are always about the people the storms impact.
+She has been there before, during and after almost every major natural disaster, reporting for “Good Morning America” and across ABC News programs and platforms.
+From Hurricane Katrina to being in the eye wall of Hurricane Helene, Zee has covered wildfires in California, France and Australia, blizzards across the nation and tornado outbreaks from Alabama to Oklahoma.
+She has employed her lifelong passion for the atmosphere and married it with compassion and humanity, as these stories are always about the people the storms impact.

-Zee has also hosted several climate specials for ABC News Live and has a recurring climate segment on ABC News Live called “Climate A to Zee.”
+For ABC News Live, Zee has hosted several climate specials and has a recurring climate segment called “Climate A to Zee.”
 She is committed to being the conduit for the latest science in the climate crisis and solutions around the world.
-From the carbon capture “co2 vacuums in the sky” in Iceland to the complexity of the mega drought plaguing Lake Mead and Lake Powell, along with the sea-level-rise impacts from the Maldives to Maryland, showcasing the faces of human-induced climate change is important to Zee.
+From the drawdown of carbon dioxide using rock dust on fields in North Carolina (enhanced rock weathering) to the complexity of the megadrought plaguing Lakes Mead and Powell, and the impact of sea-level rise from the Maldives to Maryland, showcasing the faces of human-induced climate change is important to Zee.

-Prior to joining ABC News, she was a meteorologist at NBC station WMAQ-Channel 5 in Chicago from 2006-2011, also filling in for several NBC and MSNBC News programs.
-Before that assignment, Zee worked at WOOD-TV in Grand Rapids, Michigan, where she was part of Storm Team 8, also covering the environment, science and the impact of weather throughout West Michigan.
-From 2003-2005, Zee worked at WEYI NBC 25 in Flint, Michigan.
-She began her career at WLAV FM/ WXMI in Grand Rapids, Michigan, and WYIN PBS Merrillville, Indiana.
+Prior to joining ABC News, she was a meteorologist at NBC station WMAQ-Channel 5 in Chicago from 2006 to 2011, also filling in for several NBC and MSNBC News programs.
+Before that assignment, Zee worked at WOOD-TV in Grand Rapids, Michigan, where she was part of Storm Team 8, also covering the environment, science and the impact of weather throughout western Michigan.
+From 2003 to 2005, Zee worked at WEYI NBC 25 in Flint, Michigan.
+She began her career at WLAV FM/ WXMI in Grand Rapids, Michigan, and WYIN PBS in Merrillville, Indiana.

-Zee, who has storm chased since college, has a genuine passion for the atmosphere and a dedication to getting young people interested in science.
-She lent her voice to Dr. Zephyr Skye, the storm-chasing alien in Disney Junior’s hit show “Miles from Tomorrowland.”
-Additionally, Zee and her husband, Ben Aaron, star in “Renovation Realities: Ben & Ginger” on DIY Network.
-Additionally, Zee co-hosts an ABC weekend show called “Hearts of Heroes,” shining a light on first responders; and she hosted two seasons of her creation and original digital series, “Food Forecast.”
+Zee, who has storm-chased since college, has a genuine passion for the atmosphere and a dedication to getting young people interested in science.
+She lent her voice to Dr. Zephyr Skye, the storm-chasing alien in Disney Junior’s “Miles from Tomorrowland.”

-The Emmy® and Murrow Award -winning meteorologist was inducted into the Weather Hall of Fame.
+The Emmy® and Murrow Award-winning meteorologist was inducted into the Weather Hall of Fame.
 Zee attended Valparaiso University and holds a Bachelor of Science in meteorology.
-She also served as an adjunct professor at the University from 2008-2011.
-Zee also holds the CBM Seal for meteorology.
-She resides in New York City.
+She also served as an adjunct professor at the University from 2008 to 2011.
+Zee also holds the CBM Seal for Meteorology.

 `